SharmaPrateek777/SharmaPrateek777/README.md

 - 👋 Hi, I’m Prateek
-- 👀 I’m interested in Product design and sketching.
+- 👀 I’m interested in Product design and Interaction design.
-- 🌱 I’m currently learning python and knows Illustrator, Figma and Product design.
+- 🌱 I’m currently Javascript and I am proficient in Figma.
+I know Html, Css and tailwind CSS.
+Other than that i know Illustrator and photoshop.
 - 💞️ I’m looking to collaborate on interaction design projects
 - 📫 How to reach me on my E mail @artisticprateek@gmail.com
 - 😄 Pronouns: ...